Bram van der Stok: Capture, imprisonment and escape

-After the break-out, van der Stok travelled from Breslau train station to Dresden where he was stopped at several checkpoints, convincing the Germans that he was not one of the escapees.
+After the break-out, Van der Stok travelled from Breslau train station to Dresden where he was stopped at several checkpoints, convincing the Germans that he was not one of the escapees.
 He then travelled to Utrecht through Oldenzaal and met up with a member of the Dutch underground, who briefed and equipped him for a bicycle trek to another safe house run by the Belgian Resistance.
 After arriving there, he was given the paperwork of a Belgian, and then travelled by train via Brussels and Paris to Toulouse, where the French Resistance put him with two American lieutenants, two other RAF pilots, a French officer and a Russian, and took the group across the Pyrenees to Lleida in Spain.
-The British consulate in Spain accepted the Allied escapees and, three months after the break-out of Stalag Luft III, van der Stok reached British Empire territory once again by arriving in Gibraltar on 8 July 1944.
+The British consulate in Spain accepted the Allied escapees and, three months after the break-out of Stalag Luft III, Van der Stok reached British Empire territory once again by arriving in Gibraltar on 8 July 1944.
 He was subsequently flown from Gibraltar to Whitchurch Airport in England on 11 July 1944.

-Back in England, van der Stok rejoined the RAF and was posted to No. 41 Squadron flying the Spitfire MK.XII's, going on to fight in Operation Overlord - (10 days after D-Day) and the anti-V-1 fighter aircraft sweeps along the Low Countries coast.
+Back in England, Van der Stok rejoined the RAF and was posted to No. 41 Squadron flying the Spitfire MK.XII's, going on to fight in Operation Overlord - (10 days after D-Day) and the anti-V-1 fighter aircraft sweeps along the Low Countries coast.
 In his book War Pilot of Orange, he claims to have downed seven V-1 'Doodlebugs'.
 The following year, he took command of the Dutch RAF No. 322 Squadron, based then on a temporary airstrip at Schijndel in the Netherlands, where, coming into contact with his family for the first time since he had left the Netherlands in 1940, he learned that his two brothers had been killed in concentration camps and his father had been partially blinded by the Gestapo.

-Postwar
+Postwar and later life

 He was awarded the Order of Orange Nassau from the Netherlands, and was inducted as a Member of the Order of the British Empire.
 He was offered a permanent commission and senior staff rank with the Royal Netherlands Air Force, but declined it and instead resumed and completed his prewar study, qualifying with a degree in medicine from the University of Utrecht in 1951.

-Later life

-He relocated to the United States with his wife Lucie and their three children, and began practise as an OB-GYN in Syracuse, New York, and as a general practitioner in Ruidoso, New Mexico.
+He relocated to the United States with his wife Lucia and their three children, and began practise as an OB-GYN in Syracuse, New York, and as a general practitioner in Ruidoso, New Mexico.
 He subsequently joined NASA's space lab research team in Huntsville, Alabama.
 In 1980 he published a war memoir entitled: Oorlogsvlieger van Oranje (War Pilot of Orange).
 In 1987 Van der Stok moved to Honolulu, where he continued in medical practice.
 He also worked with the U.S. Coast Guard Auxiliary, and took part in 162 rescues.

-Personal life
+Personal life and death

 Van der Stok married Lucia Maria Beata Walter, who died in Santa Barbara, California in 1990.

-Death

 Van der Stok died at Virginia Beach, Virginia, United States, on 8 February 1993.